inertiarobotics/Pan-Tilt-Camera-B/README.md

 # Pan-Tilt-Camera-B
-A stable, lightweight and a less bulkier version of [Pan Tilt Camera A](https://github.com/inertiarobotics/Pan-Tilt-Camera-A)
+A lightweight and a less bulkier version of [Pan Tilt Camera A](https://github.com/inertiarobotics/Pan-Tilt-Camera-A)

 For Raspberry Pi Camera V2.